 Thinking about trying a keto diet to drop a few pounds before spring?
 It can be effective, but there are also some concerns about this particular way of eating.
-Here’s what you should know, and the right way to do it.
+Here's what you should know, and the right way to do a keto diet.

 Keto is short for ketogenic diet, and it actually has roots back as far as the 1920s - but not for weight loss.
 The ketogenic diet was and still is, used to help control seizures in children and some adults with epilepsy.
 It is in fact, quite successful at minimizing seizure activity, especially in those who don't respond well to the medications.

 Here's how it works: Your body normally prefers to use glucose as its primary fuel source.
 That glucose comes from carbohydrates like bread, fruit, beans, starchy vegetables, dairy foods, and of course, sweets, so there's usually a very ample supply of glucose.
 In the absence of glucose, blood glucose levels drop, and if it isn't replenished within a few days, your body is forced to shift its fuel source to fat.